pjotrp/yaj/INSTALL.md

     set|grep gnu

 Now checkout the journal source code from https://github.com/pjotrp/yaj.
-You should be able to run the server with the following
+You should be able to run the server with the following:

 ## Run the webserver